Master the chords around each scale shape

 This cycle of 4th exercise does not use only perfect 4th intervals.
 Between chord IV and VII we get a #4.

-The full exercise reads: I – IV – VII – III – VI – II – V.
+I – IV – VII – III – VI – II – V

 Call out the chord numbers as you go along.

 Chords through the cycle of 3rd

 Let’s take a look at how to play through all the chords around a major scale shape using the cycle of 3rd.

 I – III – V – VII – II – IV – VI

 Master chord progression exercise

-The full master exercise reads:
+The full master exercise goes like this:

-I – II – III – IV – V – VI – VII (Up the scale)
+- I – II – III – IV – V – VI – VII (up the scale)

-I – VII – VI – V – IV – III – II (Down the scale)
+- I – VII – VI – V – IV – III – II (down the scale)

-I – IV – VII – III – VI – II – V (Cycle of 4ths)
+- I – IV – VII – III – VI – II – V (cycle of 4th)

-I – III – V – VII – II – IV – VI (Cycle of 3rds)
+- I – III – V – VII – II – IV – VI (cycle of 3rd)